 The unique effects of Mala beads are utilized in Japa to help concentrate our minds & breathe as we move via the process sitting in the same place using one bead to get a different human experience.

-It’s either worn around the wrist or neck while meditating to obtain spiritual and healing energies.
-Rolling the male beads between your middle finger, thumb, and index finger is a biological reminder of your preferences while low voice chiming.
+As per traditional rules, you need to count mantras with your mala beads.
+Rolling the mala beads between your middle finger, thumb, and index finger is a biological reminder of your preferences while low voice chiming.

-For Japa, you need to use a mala (Garland).
-That mala can be made of sandalwood, Tulsi (Basil) wood, etc. You will have to chant the Mantra or hymn once and then cross a mala bead.
+For Ajapa Japa Meditation, you need to use a mala.
+That mala can be made of sandalwood, Tulsi wood, etc. You will have to chant the Mantra or hymn (mostly Sanskrit Alphabet) once and then cross a mala bead.
 This way you will be able to count how many times you have chanted without concentrating on counting.

-- Keep your mala dots in a spotless spot, ideally on your raised area or in a mala sack
+- Keep your mala dots in a spotless spot, ideally on your raised area with a single-minded devotion

 - Try not to give anybody a chance to contact or utilize your mala